deniam/road-trip-planner/README.md

 ### Set up your project

-1. Fork this repository
-2. Rename your fork to `acebook-<team name>`
-3. Clone your fork to your local machine
-4. Install Node.js dependencies for both the `frontend` and `api` directories.
+5. Install Node.js dependencies for both the `frontend` and `api` directories.
    ```
    ; cd api
    ; npm install